Skip to main content

 })

-We will reiterate one more time.
-Had the <input> or the <textarea> been rendered asynchronously, you could not use the pattern above.
-You would have to involve arbitrary delays which will not work in every situation, will slow down your tests, and will still leave chances that your tests are flaky (and are an all-around anti-pattern).
+We'll reiterate one more time.
+Had the <input> or the <textarea> been rendered asynchronously, you couldn't use the pattern above.
+You'd have to involve arbitrary delays which won't work in every situation, will slow down your tests, and will still leave chances that your tests are flaky.

 Cypress is built around creating reliable tests.
 The secret to writing good tests is to provide as much "state" and "facts" to Cypress and to "guard it" from issuing new commands until your application has reached the desired state it needs to proceed.